lukasroegner/homebridge-nello/README.md

 ```
 General information about ffmpeg can be found here https://github.com/KhaosT/homebridge-camera-ffmpeg/wiki)

-You need to install ffmpeg in order to see the unlock button in the notification (See here: https://github.com/KhaosT/homebridge-camera-ffmpeg/wiki)

 When you want to use the video doorbell service you must add a camera accessory over the "Add Accessory" menu and enter the same code you have defined for your Homebridge.

 Add the configuration to your config.json file: